 Are you feeling isolated and depressed from the COVID-19 quarantines?
 Have you ever cried for a week and struggled to get out of bed after a breakup?
 Did you ever have brief thoughts of suicide after getting rejected from a college you applied to?

 As humans, it is completely normal to feel sadness, even for extended periods, in response to negative events and isolating situations.
 There aren’t many people who, upon losing their jobs or a loved one, are able to feel unperturbed.
 In fact, not only do I believe there is nothing wrong with experiencing situational depression, it is probably abnormal to not feel depressed in such cases.
-However, when these feelings do not abate after a few weeks, or when thoughts of suicide persist, it is a sign that one's depression is better explained by one of the other types below.
+However, when these feelings stick around for more than a few weeks, or when thoughts of suicide persist, it is a sign that one's depression is better explained by one of the other types below.

 In my experience, situational depression is nearly universal within the human condition, which means that if this is something you are currently experiencing, you have company—and a lot of potential support.
 Unfortunately, however, since this type of depression is so common, many people consider themselves experts on the subject and feel emboldened to give unsolicited advice to anyone they hear is struggling with “depression.”